Immunology & Infection

 Master of Science in Immunology & Infection Degree Requirements

-Over a 2-year (4-semester) period, students are expected to fulfill all requirements of the M.S. in Immunology & Infection Program.
+Over a two-year (4-semester) period, students are expected to fulfill all requirements of the M.S. in Immunology & Infection Program.
 Each semester will include a minimum of 8.0 credit hours, approximately 32 credit hours for the entire program.

 Year 1: Students must enroll in all required courses and maintain a grade point average at or above 3.0 for all class work.
 In addition, in order to maintain satisfactory research/academic progress, students are required, prior to the end of the Year 1 fall semester, to identify and engage a faculty member in the program who will serve as the student’s research advisor.